crafty-monster/rocky/README.md

 # Manually updating your Development Server

-Every time you want to update you can download the latest code and run the server again.
+Every time you want to update you can download the latest code, rebuild run the server again.

 ```sh
 # Update to latest version